Lukis90/adform/README.md

         pip install -r requirements/dev.txt

+3. You will need to download [postgresql-42.7.4.jar](https://jdbc.postgresql.org/download/) for java 1.8+.
+If you have an older java version, you will find the instructions for that on the same page.
+After you've downloaded postgres jdbc driver you will need to update .env file `JDBC_DRIVER_PATH` variable with the path to your downloaded jar.

-3. You can now run ETL.
-Execute this from src directory:
+4. You can now run ETL.
+Execute this from `src` directory:

         python main.py